2lian/asyncio-for-robotics/README.md

 - Get the latest sensor data
 - Get clock value
 - Wait for trigger
+- Wait for next tick of the Rate
 - Wait for system to be operational

 ```python